-Students enrolled in Trident University International will be academically disqualified if they earn three nonpassing grades within an evaluation period.
+Students enrolled in Trident University International will be academically disqualified if they earn three non-passing grades within an evaluation period.
 Please see Evaluation Period Definitions above.
-Students may appeal to the Registrar's Office for reinstatement if the non-passing grades are resolved by being granted a Retroactive Withdrawal or if the student improves the grade on an approved Extension.
+Students may appeal to the Registrar's Office for reinstatement if the non-passing grades are resolved by using either the Repeating Courses and Cancellation of Failed Grades policy, being granted a Retroactive Withdrawal, or if the student improves the grade on an approved Extension.
 Appeals may not be approved if the student will be unable to meet Satisfactory Academic Progress within the next evaluation period.
 The decision of the Registrar's Office on reinstatements is final and may not be appealed further.